 P.S.
 If you know anyone who would like to come to the Solstice Party but is having trouble making ends meet, please let them know that because of the generosity of early bird ticket holders we still have a number of sponsored tickets on hand.
 They can be claimed on a first come first serve basis by emailing firstname.lastname@example.org

 "It is our job to work tirelessly for justice, for peace, and for a planet that can survive with a human civilization that thrives.
 This is the challenge that we take on as Greens."
 Elizabeth May, October 19th, 2015

-This weekly missive is authored by Thomas Teuwen, our SGI EDA coordinator.
+This weekly missive is authored by Thomas Teuwen, our SGI EDA Synergist/Coordinator.
 Opinions expressed are his own.
 We welcome your comments and feedback.
-If you were sent here by a friend and would like to subscribe to our weekly email simply click here.
+If you were forwarded this email by a friend and would like to subscribe, simply click here.
 You can also go to the archives section of our SGI website to read back issues.

 For the latest updates or to support our efforts, please visit our web site.

 From there you can also find our Facebook and Twitter feed, as well as our YouTube channel.

 Our "Good Sunday Morning" blog is made possible by the generosity of sustaining donors like you.